chamarasab/Signature-Matching-using-Python/README.md

 scikit-image

 # To run this Project
-pip install requirements.txt
+1.pip install requirements.txt

-python main.py
+2.python main.py

 # Thank you